-The market for iron ore is hot with sales price up over 30% year to date outpacing every other mainstream commodity including gold’s recent 17% rally to US$1500 per ounce!
-Big mining companies with massive iron mines have seen a rally of investor support because of their low valuations, high earnings and big dividends.
-Rio Tinto’s share price for example has increased 35% year to date and is at its 10 year high, Australia’s Fortescue Iron Ore is up 125% year to date and Ukraine’s Ferrexpo Iron Ore is up 40% year to date whereas the share price of most juniors is just starting to move presenting a big opportunity for investors.
+The market for iron ore is hot with commodity sales price up almost 30% year to date outpacing even gold’s recent 20% rally to $1550 per ounce!
+Big mining companies focused solely on iron ore have seen a rally of investor support because of their low valuations, high earnings and big dividends.
+For example:

-That’s just one good reason to look at iron ore focused companies right now and why I suggest you take a hard look at Black Iron Inc. (TSX: BKI; OTC: BKIRF; FRANKFURT: BIN) which is developing an iron ore project in Ukraine ranked the lowest cost undeveloped iron ore project globally by both CRU and Wood MacKenzie.
+This is why savvy investors should look at iron ore focused junior companies right now and in particular Black Iron Inc. (TSX: BKI; OTC: BKIRF; FRANKFURT: BIN) which is developing its Shymanivske iron ore project ranked by highly respected commodity analysis groups CRU and Wood MacKenzie as the lowest cost undeveloped iron ore project globally.

-Black Iron Inc. (TSX: BKI; OTC: BKIRF; FRANKFURT: BIN) is a junior Canadian mining company advancing its 100% owned iron ore project located in Ukraine to production.
-The project is located in an established mining region surrounded by five operating iron ore mines owned by majors including ArcelorMittal, Metinvest and Evraz.
+Black Iron Inc. (TSX: BKI; OTC: BKIRF; FRANKFURT: BIN) is a Canadian mining company advancing its 100% owned Shymanivske iron ore project located in Ukraine to production that has several things going for it:

 Black Iron’s project has confirmed access to major infrastructure including: